 One of my greatest regrets is that I wasn’t able to try Antigua’s national dish.
 I couldn’t find it anywhere because it’s often served for breakfast and I was usually at my resort.

-Fungie is sometimes simplified as “Antiguan polenta” but essentially it is cornmeal cooked with water and pepper and stirred until it has the texture of mashed potatoes.
+Fungie is sometimes simplified as “Antiguan polenta” but essentially it is cornmeal cooked with okra water and may be seasoned with onions or peppers and stirred until it has the texture of mashed potatoes.

-It’s often placed in a mould or a small bowl to serve on the plate.
+It’s often placed in a mold or a small bowl to serve on the plate.
 Fungie is a common accompaniment to many meals in Antigua, and is often served with saltfish or a beef stew.
+It’a also common with fish water, steamed fish and many other dishes.

 Is Antigua Vegetarian Friendly?